SpaceX Starship: Astronomy

 Astronomers have called to consider Starship's larger mass to orbit and wider cargo bay for proposed space telescopes such as LUVOIR, and to develop larger telescopes to take advantage of these capabilities.
 Starship's 9 m fairing width could hold an 8 m wide space telescope mirror in a single piece, alleviating the need for complex unfolding such as that of the JWST's 6.5 m mirror, which added cost and delays.

-Ariane 5 imposed a ~6,500 kg limit on the telescope's weight.
-Starship's low launch cost could also allow probes to use heavier, more common, cheaper materials, such as glass instead of beryllium for large telescope mirrors.
+Regarding larger mass to orbit limits, the Ariane 5 imposed a ~6,500 kg limit on the telescope's weight.
+Starship's low launch cost could also allow probes to use heavier, more common, less expensive materials, such as glass instead of beryllium for large telescope mirrors.
 With a 5 MT mirror built using similar methods to the Hubble Space Telescope's mirror, the JWST would represent only 10% of the mass deliverable by a (refueled) Starship to the Sun–Earth L2 point, and therefore minimizing the weight of the telescope would not have been a dominant design consideration.

 The National Academies of Science's 2020 survey recommended the Habitable Worlds Observatory (HWO); the space observatory, requiring a super heavy lift launch vehicle, will search for signs of life on exoplanets.
 The HWO's team hopes for the success of big launchers due to their critical importance to the HWO's mission.
-Lee Feinberg, NASA HWO lead architect and JWST manager, stays in communication with SpaceX to track Starship's progress and has visited them in 2024 for that same purpose.
+Lee Feinberg, NASA HWO lead architect and JWST manager, stays in communication with SpaceX to track Starship's progress and has visited them in 2024 for that purpose.
 The NASA Habitable Worlds Observatory will have a 6–8 meter mirror for now, but its design should be flexible to leverage launchers with potentially double the mass and volume by the time it launches in the 2040s.
 Former NASA JPL architect Casey Handmer believes the HWO to be far too conservative compared to what is possible with Starship.
 Handmer argues that Starship enables telescopes to scale up to the point of surface-level exoplanet imaging, perhaps big enough to detect seasonal migration patterns.

 Rocket cargo

 In January 2022, SpaceX was awarded a $102 million five-year contract to develop the Rocket Cargo program for the United States Space Force.
 The five-year contract is intended to "determine exactly what a rocket can achieve when used for cargo transport", and will see the Air Force Research Laboratory collect data during commercial launches of Starship.
 The contract includes an eventual demonstration mission with the launch and landing of a cargo-laden Starship in a point-to-point flight.

 The Department of Defense has planned a test with Starship as part of its program to demonstrate the ability to rapidly deploy up to 100 tons of cargo and supplies, a capability it calls point-to-point delivery (P2PD).
-The test is envisioned to take place in FY25 or FY26.
+The test was envisioned to take place in FY25 or FY26.